 Many skin cancers can be managed with local anaesthetic alone.
 Many patients will prefer to have either twilight sedation or a general anaesthetic for more some of the more complex procedures our Surgeon’s perform.

 Will I need to go to hospital:

 When procedures are performed under local anaesthetic they can take place in the operating suite at our clinic or in a Hospital.
-If patients prefers sedation or a general anaesthetic, all of these patients need to be treated at a hospital.
-Many patients will still be managed as a day case (discharged on the same days surgery).
-Those patients who require admission will need to be treated as either the St Vincent’s Hospital or St Andrews Hospital in Toowoomba.
+If patients prefer sedation or a general anaesthetic, all of these patients need to be treated at a hospital.
+Many patients will still be managed as a day case (discharged on the same day of surgery).
+Those patients who require admission will need to be treated at the St Andrews Hospital in Toowoomba.
 Most patients with day surgery will be managed at The Toowoomba Surgicentre.

 Will I have my surgery on the day I am first seen by the Surgeon?